arackcheev/master/blocknetdxSETUP.md

  * Send the funds you want to trade with to the labelled address

- * This needs to be done for all wallets you want to trade with
+ * This needs to be done for all the wallets you want to trade with

 ---